Joia Jefferson Nuri, PCC

 Joia Jefferson Nuri, TedxWilmington

-When she's not working, you can find Joia swimming laps, practicing Yin Yoga, or indulging in her not-so-secret weakness—chocolate chip cookies.
+When she’s not coaching or speaking, Joia enjoys swimming, Yin Yoga, and indulging in her favorite treat—chocolate chip cookies.